jeffpan602/jeffpan602/README.md

 * 🌍  I'm from Boston, MA and am currently based in Cleveland, OH
 * 📫  You can contact me at [jxp850@case.edu](mailto:jxp850@case.edu ) or [jeffpan602@gmail.com](mailto:jeffpan602@gmail.com)
 * 🧠  I'm learning more about backend technologies such as decentralized data servers/storage
-* 🚀  I’m currently working on some personal/academic full stack projects and am on a team project for Progressive Insurance
+* 🚀  I’m currently working on some personal and academic full stack projects

 ### Skills